caarlos0/fork-cleaner/README.md

 You'll need to [create a personal access token](https://github.com/settings/tokens/new?scopes=repo,delete_repo&description=fork-cleaner) with `repo` and `delete_repo` permissions.
 You'll need to pass this token to `fork-cleaner` with the `--token` flag.

+### Local mode

+This is a recently added mode, which scans git repositories that you have checked out (cloned) locally.
+It marks each repository, as either "clean" (safe to delete), or "dirty" (not safe to delete).

+For a repository to be marked clean, it needs to meet all of the following conditions:

+* the are no uncommitted changes.
+* all branches are found in a remote named "upstream" or "origin".
+* there is nothing in the stash.

+Note:

+* if your local branches are found in remote that goes by another name, the local repository is still marked "dirty".
+This could perhaps be considered as "clean" in the future. (with an optional flag)

+### Remote mode

+This is the original fork-cleaner mode.

 ```sh
 fork-cleaner --token "<token>"
 ```